alec-tschantz/allostasis/README.md

 ![status](https://img.shields.io/badge/status-development-orange)

-> The order in which we update action has a significant effect on the oscillatory dynamics.

 ## Figures

 ### Figure 1
 Figure 1 presents a model of autonomic responses.
 Here, interoceptive prediction errors are minimized by autonomic reflexes.

 ### Figure 2
 Figure 2 presents a model of anticipatory responses.
 Here, an exteroceptive cue signals an imminent change in interoceptive variables.
-The exterocepive modality acts as a prior probability of interocepive variables, leading to anticipatory responses.
+The exterocepive modality acts as a prior probability of interoceptive variables, leading to anticipatory responses.
 Crucially, a non-linear relationship between metabolic cost and autonomic responses means that anticipatory regulation induces benefits in overall metabolic cost.

 ### Figure 3
 Here, goal-directed behaviors are engaged to minimize interoceptive prediction errors.